Outdoor facilities will remain open on New Year's Day for Villagers' enjoyment

-Saturday, Jan.
-1 – Recreation Offices, recreation centers and fitness clubs will be closed.
-Although the recreation centers are closed, the outdoor facilities and swimming pools will be open for your enjoyment.
+Recreation Offices, recreation centers and fitness clubs will be closed on Saturday, New Year’s Day.
+Although the recreation centers are closed, the outdoor facilities and swimming pools will be open for residents’ enjoyment.

 Regular weekend services will resume Sunday, Jan.
 2.